istreamlabs/pebble/src/Components/Tabs/Readme.md

 ### Overflow

 Tabs scroll horizontally when they overflow the viewport or containing div.
+Resize the browser window (narrower) to see the behavior.

 ```jsx
 import Tabs from './Tabs';